 Becoming the Norm

-‘I thought I saw you out there by the BBQ pit the other day,’ my blonde bohemian best friend told me a couple weeks into me wearing hijab.
+‘I thought I saw you out there by the BBQ pit the other day,’ my blonde bohemian best friend told me a couple of weeks into me wearing the hijab.

 A few weeks following that cuppa and catch-up, we were walking over to the other side of the compound together.
-I was jabbering on about something, throwing my hands around for effect, when she reached up to my shoulder and adjusted my scarf.
+I was jabbering on about something, throwing my hands around for effect as usual, when she reached up to my shoulder and adjusted my scarf.

 ‘A bit of your skin was showing,’ she said.

-I felt a wave of warmth add to what I already held for her.
+I felt a wave of love add to what I felt for her already!

 Holiday in Hijab – The First